salujajaskeerat/ELP305-TribeD-documentation/index.md

 The battery should be completely safe, not burnable, stable and maintenance-free.
 Battery should fulfil the requirements :

-1. It should have good electrical performance with low resistance.
+1. It should have good electrical performance with low resistance
-2. It should have a high number of charge cycles.
+2. It should have a high number of charge cycles
-3. It should have a high current rating.
+3. It should have a high current rating

 The maximum distance between solar panels and batteries should be 20 to 30 ft. and mount the charge controller within a meter of the batteries.
 If the distance is more than 30ft, we need high-quality cables.
 <https://solvoltaics.com/solar-panels-distance-battery-charge-controller-inverter/#:~:text=Solar%20Battery%20storage%20systems%20should,components%20of%20your%20solar%20array>.